Vivaldi

 This is in the middle in terms of space consumed, and is overall my favourite.
 When collapsed, it takes up about the same amount of space as two tabs, but it is also much more obvious that it is a stack and what you need to do to look within it compared to the compact view, and doesn't require an extra column of space like the two-level view.
 It isn't as clean of a look as how Edge handles tab groups, but it's the same idea.
 I'll leave it on that setting.

-The Workspaces concept takes the grouping of tabs idea to another level.
+The Workspaces concept takes the grouping of tabs to another level.
 This is a toggle at the top of the tab bar.
 You can create a new workspace with a completely different set of tabs.
 They stay saved and accessible, even when closing Vivaldi in between, just tucked away behind that toggle not taking up space and confusing you on which tabs are related to what you're doing right now.
 I'm not sure how much I'll really use this.
 In my previous job doing client based work, when I sometimes had to do a lot of flipping between multiple clients, getting sidelined from one to address something more urgent for another, this might have helped more to keep each project straight.
 I could have had one workspace for each client, only closing each bundle of tabs when I finished that client's task.
 There is some degree that it is still true now that I can be juggling multiple distinct tasks, but mostly I think those rise to the level of groups/stacks, not workspaces.
 It's a good idea, just maybe not for me.

 Security and Privacy